epiphyt/embed-privacy/README.md

 == Changelog ==

+= 1.1.1 =
+* Removed provider CollegeHumor
+* Fixed a bug with the automatic addition of paragraphs

 = 1.1.0 =
 * Added option to allow all embeds by one provider
 * Added provider TikTok, introduced in WordPress 5.4